How to Shape Company Culture

 Authors Groysberg, Lee, Price and Cheng of the Harvard Business Review define culture as “the tacit social order of an organization: It shapes attitudes and behaviors in wide-ranging and durable ways.
 Cultural norms define what is encouraged, discouraged, accepted, or rejected within a group.”

-What are the Kinds of Culture?
+What are the Kinds of Company Culture?

 Based on a review of related literature, the authors posit that culture can be determined by how people interact, cultures that value independence encourage autonomy, individual action, and competition; while cultures that value interdependence emphasize integration, relationship management, and group coordination.